HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 http-query-method-rfc10008-python-demo-method-comparison

-When designing search APIs over HTTP, developers have long struggled with this dilemma.
+When designing search APIs in HTTP, developers have long struggled with this dilemma.

 Property GET POST QUERY